qhou-scu/msmpscu/bdlib.readme.md

 # bdlib
-bdlib is to build the static libraries that will be linked to applications based on this packaged.
-Run bdlib to bild required libraries.
+bdlib is to build the static libraries for applications based on this packaged.

-1. Check the following points before run any build command

-To correctlly build the msmpscu libraries, the envirenment varibale should be set in file .bashrc.
-By default, the installed cuda is assumed to be 8.0 with the caplbility 3.0.
-It the other version, for example, cuda10.1 is installed, add the variable to .bashrc file

-    export CUDAV=10.1
-    export CUDAC=7.0

-If the path of msmpscu sources is SOMEWHERE in youe home path, add the following statement in your .bashrc file:

-    MSMPSCUSOR=$HOME/SOMEWHERE/msmpscu; export MSMPSCUSOR
-    PATH=$MSMPSCUSOR:$PATH; export PATH

-It is recommanded to output the intermediate files (.o, .mod) and libraries (lib*.a) to a location beyond the localtion of the mdpscu sources.
-For example, if the your workspace is SOMEWHERE in your home path,  add the following statement in your .bashrc file:

-    WORKSPACE=$HOME/SOMEWHERE; export WORKSPACE
-    PATH=$WORKSPACE/applications:$PATH; export PATH

-Then, the intermediate files and libraries will be output to 	$HOME/SOMEWHERE/LIB, and the excutables to be build will be output to $HOME/SOMEWHERE/applications.

-2. source .bashrc
+The LIB and MSMLIB directory contain the sources for some mathematical and data operations either on CPU and GPU.
+The MDLIB directory contains sources for MD simulations.
+The MCLIB directories contains sources for MC simulations.
+Both MDLIB and MCLIB are dependent of LIB and MSMLIB.
+MDLIB and MCLIB are independent, and thus can be build seperately.

-3. Run "bidlib MDLIB", to build the basic libraries for MD applications, or, Run "bidlib MCLIB", to build the basic libraies for MC applications, or, Run "bidlib all",   to build all the basic libraies.
+    Run "bidlib MDLIB", to build the static libraries for MD applications

+    Run "bidlib MCLIB", to build the static libraies for MC applications

-4. Build applications following the instructions given in gapp.readme
+    Run "bidlib all",   to build all the static libraies.